tuanta7/templates/models/ollama.md

 ollama run gemma:2b
 ```

+⁉️ (Not sure) The Ollama API is designed to operate on a local machine.
+Public exposure is discouraged.
+Because of this constraint, any request that appears to originate from an external domain may be rejected pre-emptively.
+To make Ollama perceive the request as local, the proxy must override the Host header before forwarding.

 ## 2. Nginx Reverse Proxy Setup

 Nginx will be used to run a reverse proxy for your Ollama service.
 This is often required for domain mapping, SSL